tedmiston/notes/README.md

 Interesting related projects by other people.

 - [Derek Sivers — Books I've Read](https://sivers.org/book) - A collection of detailed notes from entrepreneur and writer Derek Sivers.
-- [GTD in 15 minutes – A Pragmatic Guide to Getting Things Done](https://hamberg.no/gtd/) - An illustrated & annotated summary of David Allen's *Getting Things Done*.
-I'd like to explore doing more rich notes and formatting in this style.
+- [GTD in 15 minutes](https://hamberg.no/gtd/) - An illustrated & annotated summary of David Allen's popular book.
-- [tldr.io](http://tldr.io) - Interesting content summarized by people (see mine at [tldr.io/tedmiston](http://tldr.io/tedmiston)).
+- [tldr.io](http://tldr.io) - Interesting content summarized in a few bullet points by people (see mine at [tldr.io/tedmiston](http://tldr.io/tedmiston)).